Lake110/CookBookr/README.md

 - Add file size validation for uploads
 - Improve static file handling in production
 - Add search and filtering capabilities

+## Known Bugs

+- The "Share Recipe" link/button on the recipe information card does not currently work.
+Clicking it does not trigger any sharing functionality or modal.
+This will be addressed in a future update.

 ---